LINUXexpert-org/lfcs-labs/README.md

 # lfcs-labs
-Here are five self‑contained Bash scripts—one for each mock lab outlined in the LFCS study guide.
+Here are five self‑contained Bash scripts—one for each mock lab outlined in the LFCS study guide from [LINUXexpert.org](https://linuxexpert.org).

 Each script: